-Borrowings: The carrying amount of borrowings under the Credit Facilities (as defined in Note 6 below) approximates fair value due to the variable interest rate of the Credit Facilities and are categorized as Level 2 within the fair value hierarchy described above.
+Borrowings: The carrying amount of borrowings under the Credit Facilities approximates fair value due to the variable interest rate of the Credit Facilities and are categorized as Level 2 within the fair value hierarchy described above.
 Additionally, the Company considers its creditworthiness in determining the fair value of such borrowings.
-The fair value of the fixed rate 2019 Notes is based on the closing public share price on the date of measurement.
-At December 31, 2013, the 2019 Notes were trading on the New York Stock Exchange for \$25.35 per note, or \$33.5 million.
+The fair value of our fixed rate Senior Notes (See Note 6 below) is based on the closing public share price on the date of measurement.
+At December 31, 2012, the Senior Notes were trading on the New York Stock Exchange for \$25.50 per note, or \$33.7 million.
 Therefore, the Company has categorized this borrowing as Level 1 within the fair value hierarchy described above.
-Based on market quotations on or around December 31, 2013, the Asset-Backed Notes were trading at par value, or \$90.0 million, and are categorized as Level 3 within the fair value hierarchy described above.
 These liabilities are not recorded at fair value on a recurring basis.